Allopurinol

 Are there any alternatives to using allopurinol in pregnancy?

 Possibly.
 Other medicines are available to treat the illnesses that allopurinol is used for.
-However, if allopurinol was working well before pregnancy, a woman may be advised by her doctor to continue taking it.
-This will benefit both her and her baby by ensuring that her condition remains well-controlled.
+However, if allopurinol was working well before pregnancy, you may be advised by your doctor to continue taking it.
+This will benefit both you and your baby by ensuring that your condition remains well-controlled.

-Women who accidentally conceive while taking allopurinol should arrange to see their doctor or specialist to ensure that allopurinol is still the best treatment and to make sure the dose is correct.
+If you accidentally conceive while taking allopurinol, please arrange to see your doctor or specialist to ensure that allopurinol is still the best treatment and to make sure the dose is correct.

 No treatment